-FIGURE 8 Inspection of predictors' importance via the permutation method [114] in AdaBoost regression experiment in context-aware conditions.
+FIGURE 8 Inspection of predictors' importance via the permutation method [110] in AdaBoost regression experiment in context-aware conditions.
 The left panel (a) shows results in the control plot (CP)-dataset, and the right panel (b) shows results in the sampling plot (SP)-dataset.
 Bar length and error bar show the mean and standard deviation of a predictor's importance, respectively.
 A negative mean value indicates that a predictor is less useful than when being randomly shuffled, so it lowers the model's predicting performance.
-Predictors highlighted in light blue are individual tree traits; predictors highlighted in light yellow are context-based (i.e., either neighborhood metrics or environmental variables).
+Predictors highlighted in light blue are individual tree traits; predictors highlighted in light yellow are context-based (i.e. either neighborhood metrics or environmental variables).
 In both datasets, it can be noted how the average heights of the nearest neighbors (nn) stand out as the strongest context-based predictors.
-In both plots (a and b), individual tree height has been removed to ease visual comparison of the remaining predictors.
+In both plots (a and b), individual tree height (with importance: 0.85 in CP-trees; 1.3 in SP-trees) has been removed to ease visual comparison of the remaining predictors.